About Copper Nickel

 Fiction Editors

 TEAGUE BOHLEN’s novel, The Pull of the Earth (Ghost Road, 2006), won the Colorado Book Award in Fiction.
 His short stories have appeared in Hawaii Pacific Review, Hobart, South Dakota Review, Superstition Review, and elsewhere.
-Visit him online here.

 CHRISTOPHER MERKNER is the author of the story collection The Rise & Fall of the Scandamerican Domestic (Coffee House, 2014), which won the Colorado Book Award, and his work has appeared in Black Warrior Review, The Cincinnati Review, The Gettysburg ReviewSubtropics, Best American Mystery Stories, O. Henry Prize Stories, and the New Micro anthology.
-Visit him online here.

-Consulting Editor: Nonfiction
+Consulting Editors: Nonfiction

 NICOLE PIASECKI has published nonfiction in Brevity, Hippocampus, Literary Mama, Longreads, Shadowbox Magazine, and elsewhere.
-Visit her online here.

 Art Consultants

 KEALEY BOYD’s critical writing has appeared in ArtBeat Magazine, Artillery Magazine, College Art Association Reviews, Hyperallergic, and elsewhere.
 She is a board member of Minerva Projects and RedLine Contemporary Art Center.
-Visit her online here.

 MARIA ELENA BUSZEK is the author of Pin-Up Grrrls: Feminism, Sexuality, and Popular Culture (Duke UP, 2006) and the editor of A Companion to Feminist Art (Blackwell Art History, 2019; w/Hilary Robinson) and Extra/Ordinary: Craft and Contemporary Art (Duke UP, 2011).
 Her current book project is Art of Noise: Feminist Art and Popular Music since 1977.
-Visit her online here.